benayaokta/benayaokta/README.md

 - 📸 Digital and film photography
 - 👨🏻‍💻 Learning new stuffs i.e Flutter, Kotlin (more to come)

-My public repo's stats are terible. waiting for vercel to read my private repos. (hope I integrate it correctly)
+My public repo's stats are terrible. waiting for vercel to read my private repos. (hope I integrate it correctly)

 <a href="https://github.com/benayaokta/github-readme-stats">